 The Legislative Assembly Service (LAS) is organized into four divisions which are overseen by the Clerk:

-The Clerk, in his direction and leadership of the Legislative Assembly Service, is assisted by an Executive team comprised of the heads of the LAS’s divisions: the Legislative Librarian, the Law Clerk and Parliamentary Counsel, the Principal Clerk, and the Executive Director of Member and Corporate Services.
+The Clerk, in his direction and leadership of the Legislative Assembly Service, is assisted by an Executive team comprised of the heads of the LAS’s divisions: the Legislative Librarian, the Law Clerk and Parliamentary Counsel, the Deputy Clerk, and the Chief Executive of Member and Corporate Services.

 Office of the Clerk